affected by mental ill health globally

 Cliff Riordan, Lecturer, Department of Health Sciences.

-I think we need to understand mental health problems better as a society.
-We don’t need to be experts but I do think we need to be able to talk to each other about emotions.
+We need to understand mental health problems as a society better.
+Whether we are experts or not we do need to be able to talk to each other about emotions and support each other.
+We all have a role to play.

 Professor Barry Wright